 15 TAKE A CHANCE ON ME - The idea of taking a chance is a recurring theme.
 Determination leads to success in love.
 The guys chant.
 I like the instrumentation coinciding with, "It's magic!"
 This went to number 3 in the States.

-18 UNDER MY SUN - The sun shines across this soundscape.
+18 UNDER MY SUN - The sun shines ubiquitously across this soundscape.
 It is not to be taken for granted in Scandinavia, that great super trouper in the sky.

 BREAKING UP - PARTING WAYS

 1 ANGELEYES - The feeling of being rejected contrasted with former feelings.
 We see the fickleness of love.
 I toured the National Gallery of Art in Washington, D.C. in 1977, the year of ABBA's breakthrough in the States.
 Their musical mosaic blended well with the paintings of 18th century France: "AngelEyes," "Dum Dum Diddle" & "Elaine."
-The frills and delicacies of Rococo!.
+Frills and delicacies of Rococo!.

 2 ANOTHER TOWN, ANOTHER TRAIN - Can't settle down.
 A farewell letter.
 Cassandra also left in the morning rain.

 3 DANCE (WHILE THE MUSIC STILL GOES ON) - Goodbyes are just cases of love running its course.
-No one is to blame, and there is a mutual acceptance of the inevitable.
+No one is to blame, and there is mutual acceptance of the inevitable.
 One last dance or one more toast symbolize parting on friendly terms.
 Even so, there is sadness as people cling to their last scrap of love.

 5 HAMLET III - Benny's stirring keyboard gives way to painful memories of "happy autumn days."
 Michael Tretow's working title.